ashutoshmjain/gita/src/ananta.md

 > O Janardana (another name for `Krishna`), copiously declare thy mystic powers and (thy) perfections, for I am never satiated with hearing thy nectar-like words.

-`Krishna` responded  ...
-I am the "force of creation" in all such endeavours that are demonstrable as "perfections" ..
+`Krishna` expressed himself through his `Vibhooties` — I am the "force of creation" in all such endeavours that are demonstrable as "perfections" — he said ..

-> <sup> Quote from original translation of `Mahabharata` by `Kisari Mohan Ganguli` ..</sup>
+> <sup> Quote from original translation of `Mahabharata` by `Kisari Mohan Ganguli` </sup>
 >
 > "The Holy One said,--'Well, unto thee I will declare my divine perfections, by means of the principal ones (among them), O chief of the Kurus, for there is no end to the extent of my (perfections).[236]
 >